-Since discussions may involve confidential or sensitive issues, Board members are asked to sign a Confidentiality Agreement and an Agreement to adhere to the OMHS Ethics Policy.
+Since discussions may involve confidential or sensitive issues, Board members are asked to sign a Confidentiality Agreement and an Agreement to adhere to the OMHS Conflict of Interest Policy.

-Board members are expected to attend most, if not all, major OMHS events.
+Board member attendance is expected at most, if not all, major OMHS events.

 In addition to the monthly meeting and periodic events, Board members are expected to serve on at least one committee that meet on a regular basis and where there are usually assigned specific tasks to be completed individually or working in collaboration with other committee members.

 How do I become an OMHS Board Member?

-- If selected for an interview, the Chair of the Nominations Committee will arrange your interview with that Committee;
+- If selected for an interview, a member of the Governance & Nominations Committee will arrange an interview with you.

-- If selected, the Nominations Committee will present you to the Board of Directors for approval and then as a part of the slate of Directors for the Board at the OMHS Annual General Meeting in June (note: you may not have to wait until June.
+- If selected, this Committee will present you to the Board of Directors for their approval and then as a part of the slate of Directors for the Board at the Annual General Meeting in June (note: you may not have to wait until June.
 From time to time, a vacancy arises mid-year).

 What’s in it for me?

 There are many rewards from serving on the Board of Directors:

 - Sharing with a team in the accomplishment of doing something important for the OMHS, the community and the animals;

 - Using your skills in new ways and addressing very interesting issues;

-3. Learning more about the Oakville & Milton Humane Society Humane Society and how it operates;
+- Learning more about the Oakville & Milton Humane Society Humane Society and how it operates; and